-- "Market Rules" means the rules made under section 32 of the Electricity Act that are administered by the IESO. - "Minister of Energy" means the Minister of Energy, Northern Development and Mines for the Province or the Minister of Energy for the Province, as applicable at the relevant time. - "Moody's" has the meaning given to it under "Credit Ratings". - "National Energy Board Act" means the National Energy Board Act, RSC 1985, c N-7. - "NERC" means the North American Electric Reliability Corporation. - "Niagara Line" has the meaning given to it under "General Development of the Business Chronological Development of the Business Niagara Reinforcement Limited Partnership 2019". - "NPCC" means the Northeast Power Coordinating Council, Inc. - "NRLP" has the meaning given to it under "General Development of the Business Chronological Development of the Business Niagara Reinforcement Limited Partnership 2019". - "NYSE" means the New York Stock Exchange. - "OBCA" means the Business Corporations Act, RSO 1990, c B-16. - "OEB" means the Ontario Energy Board. - "OEFC" means Ontario Electricity Financial Corporation. - "Ontario" or the "province" has the meaning given to it under "Presentation of Information". - "Ontario Energy Board Act" means the Ontario Energy Board Act, 1998, SO 1998, c 15, Schedule B. - "Orillia Power" means Orillia Power Distribution Corporation. - "PCBs" means polychlorinated biphenyls. - "PDI" means Peterborough Distribution Inc. - "Price Cap IR" has the meaning given to it under "Business of Hydro One Distribution Business Segment Regulation Distribution Rates". - "Province" has the meaning given to it under "Presentation of Information". - "PWU" has the meaning given to it under "Business of Hydro One Employees". - "Quarterly Floating Rate Period" has the meaning given to it under "Description of Capital Structure Class B Preference Shares". - "rate base" has the meaning given to it under "Presentation of Information". - "rate-regulated" has the meaning given to it under "Rate-Regulated Utilities Rate Applications in Ontario Framework".
+"Market Rules" means the rules made under section 32 of the Electricity Act that are administered by the IESO.

+"Minister of Energy" means the Minister of Energy, Northern Development and Mines for the Province or the Minister of Energy for the Province, as applicable at the relevant time.

+"Moody's" has the meaning given to it under "Credit Ratings".

+"National Energy Board Act" means the National Energy Board Act, RSC 1985, c N-7.

+"NERC" means the North American Electric Reliability Corporation.

+"Niagara Line" has the meaning given to it under "Business of Hydro One - Transmission Business Segment - Regulation - Recent Transmission Rate Applications - Niagara Reinforcement Limited Partnership".

+"NPCC" means the Northeast Power Coordinating Council, Inc.

+"NRLP" means - Niagara Reinforcement Limited Partnership.

+"NYSE" means the New York Stock Exchange.

+"OBCA" means the Business Corporations Act, RSO 1990, c B-16.

+"OEB" means the Ontario Energy Board.

+"OEFC" means Ontario Electricity Financial Corporation.

+"Ontario" or the "province" has the meaning given to it under "Presentation of Information".

+"Ontario Energy Board Act" means the Ontario Energy Board Act, 1998, SO 1998, c 15, Schedule B.

+"Orillia Power" means Orillia Power Distribution Corporation.

+"PCBs" means polychlorinated biphenyls.

+"PDI" means Peterborough Distribution Inc.

+"Price Cap IR" has the meaning given to it under "Business of Hydro One - Distribution Business Segment - Regulation - Distribution Rates".

+"Province" has the meaning given to it under "Presentation of Information".

+"PWU" has the meaning given to it under "Business of Hydro One - Employees".

+"Quarterly Floating Rate Period" has the meaning given to it under "Description of Capital Structure - Class B Preference Shares".

+"rate base" has the meaning given to it under "Presentation of Information".

+"rate-regulated" has the meaning given to it under "Rate-Regulated Utilities - Rate Applications in Ontario - Framework".